multidimensional

 Good CEOs find order in chaos, tackling multidimensional problems and bringing clarity to issues others may find baffling.

-Mathematics., (of space) having more than three dimensions.
+Mathematics. (of space) having more than three dimensions.

 By developing the math to describe multidimensional spaces, Riemann equipped physicists to explore the possibility of extra dimensions today.

-Origin of multidimensional1
+Origin of multidimensional

 Example Sentences